nnot09/XenoParse/README.md

 ### Efficient and flexible
 XenoParse is capable of parsing commandline arguments of the current process and handle them properly.
-You can one or multiple argument definitions (synonymous meanings) on your own.
+You can add one or multiple argument definitions (synonymous meanings) on your own.
 Each argument will get its own callback function, which will get invoked once Parse(args) gets called.

 ### Formatting argument definitions
 Argument definitions will be passed through the function "AddAction".
 If you're planning to add multiple arguments with the same meaning, you can use the '|' seperator instead of calling "AddAction" all the time.